Clean Energy Does It Again

 The Associated Press released this small snippet on the results.

 Digging into the details, the revenue figure didn't include the excise tax credits that expired.
-The VETC was $6.4 million last Q1 making the revenue numbers difficult to compare.
+The VETC was $6.4 million last Q1, making the revenue numbers difficult to compare.
 This VETC is a constant headache as the credits expire, then the government comes back and approves them again, causing Clean Energy to report a big boost in revenues.
 Ideally, the company would provide some data to smooth out the inclusion or exclusion of VETC.

-The bigger issue though is the inclusion of one-time gains that hides an actual operating loss.
+The bigger issue, though, is the inclusion of one-time gains that hides an actual operating loss.
 The market tried to pass off $61.1 million of income on revenues of only $89.5 million.

 The Q1 results included a $3.2 million gain from debt extinguishment and a $70.6 million gain on the sale of the RNG subsidiary.